 f.
 Toys are clean and in good condition

-You should be aware of the day care Omaha, Nebraska important standard procedures involving things like medication, discipline, cleaning, infection control, sick policies and proper sanitation guidelines.
+You should be aware of the important standard procedures involving things like medication, discipline, cleaning, infection control, sick policies and proper sanitation guidelines.
 They should all be written down and provided to every family so that parents and staff know what is allowed and what to expect.

 For the safety of the children, and because accidents can and do happen, at least one member of the staff should be trained in pediatric CPR and first aid.

-You should get an overall feeling that the day care Omaha, Nebraska is a healthy and safe place.
+You should get an overall feeling that the daycare is a healthy and safe place.
 You should notice staff and children washing hands frequently, surfaces being cleaned regularly and babies being put to sleep on their backs.
 These practices can prevent germs from spreading and keep the children and staff safe and healthy.

 There should be adequate caregiver-to-child ratios in the room to allow for an appropriate level of supervision.

-Be wary of a center that does not encourage parents to observe -- before or after enrolling -- and ask questions.
+Be wary of a center that does not encourage parents to observe — before or after enrolling — and ask questions.
 Parents should feel comfortable asking any questions they have of the program director or staff to be sure that the program is a good fit for their child and family.
 Ask the director of the program about their philosophy on discipline and be sure that the staff uses positive discipline techniques with the children.
-And finally, parents should take the time to observe and visit the day care Omaha, Nebraska classrooms long enough to get a sense of how staff interact with the children and with each other.
+And finally, parents should take the time to observe and visit the classrooms long enough to get a sense of how staff interact with the children and with each other.

 We want to hear from you.
 Set up an appointment today and see how much your children will love Premier Academy!